-Content Marketing, Podcast, SEO, SEO Keywords
+Simple SEO Podcast, SEO, SEO Keywords

 SEO and content writing can feel overwhelming at first, but my guide to SEO writing for beginners will help you create content that both your ideal customer and Google love.
 Content that ranks high engages your audience, generates leads, and makes more money for your business.
-Creating high quality SEO-friendly content is key to winning with Google today.
+Creating high-quality, SEO-friendly content is key to winning with Google today.

 Keywords are the foundation of SEO.
 Choosing the right one is critical to the success of your SEO content piece.
 If you select a keyword, you can’t rank at the top of Google; you won’t get traffic.
 Similarly, if you choose a keyword your ideal customer doesn’t use, you won’t get relevant, targeted traffic.
 Either way, you lose because you’ve wasted time creating content that won’t help your business grow.